skhamis/vue-budget-app/README.md

 # vue-budgeting-auth

-> A project for learning vue.js
+> A project for learning vue.js using vue-cli webpack template with firebase auth.

 ## Build Setup